 Wearing pearls always gives your face a soft glow.
 Take the look up a notch by wearing pumps and adding a simple jacket.

-Similar pearl necklaces are here – similar shoes here – similar bag here – similar jacket here.
+Similar shoes here – similar bag here – similar jacket here.

-A red blazer and a silver/gray scarf can add holiday color and softness around your face.
+A red blazer and a silver/gray scarf can add holiday color and softness to your face.
 Velvet loafers are comfortable but look very elegant.

 A similar blazer is here – similar scarf here – similar velvet loafers here – a similar bag is here.